 Strolling around the streets of Thamel, Bhaktapur, and Patan and shopping the local handmade products is a beautiful experience.

 The streets of this vibrant area are lined with shops overflowing with radiantly colored clothing, tea, jewelry, paper lanterns, thangka paintings, wood carvings, bronze statues, music, books, decorative pieces like masks, statues and so much more.

 Participate in different festivals

 Nepal is a unique blend of myriad cultures, religions, and festivals.
 Nepalese people celebrate festivals enthusiastically in a grand way.
-If you are visiting Nepal and coincides with any of the hundreds of festivals then do not miss to become a part of the celebrations such as Bisket Jatra, Indra Jatra, Ghode Jatra, and festivals like Holi, Tihar, Dasain.
-You can witness the many people gather in the streets and celebrate for the cause.
+If you are visiting Nepal and coincide with any of the hundreds of festivals then do not miss to become a part of the celebrations such as Bisket Jatra, Indra Jatra, Ghode Jatra, and festivals like Holi, Tihar, Dasain.
+You can witness the many people gather in the streets and celebrate the cause.

-Also, you will get a real insight into the local communities, local taste, and local traditions of Nepal which will excite you for certain.
+Also, you will get a real insight into the local communities, local tastes, and local traditions of Nepal which will excite you for certain.
 Therefore, joining in such traditional pieces of stuff is among the best things to do in Nepal.

 To know more about festivals please read our following articles:

 CAS (Creativity, Activity, and Service) is the best option to spend your vacation or trip in a foreign country as it gives you the opportunity to help others, participate in and experience a different culture, along with contributing to the communities.

 If the school is planning to involve students in an international excursion to a remote location where they will support communities, learn about the culture and explore nature at the same time then Nepal is the best place.